 These herbs have a uterotonic action, allowing the muscles to relax, yet work efficiently.
 This action also makes it a considerable choice for women with absent periods.

-Need to relax, well these herbs may help, especially where there is pain present.
-Both have have a mild sedative action, aiding the body in reducing anxiety, nervous tension, and irritability, while promoting a sense of calm and well being.
+Need to relax?
+These herbs may help, especially where there is pain present.
+Both have have a mild sedative action, aiding the body in reducing anxiety, nervous tension, and irritability, while promoting a sense of calm and well-being.

 All of these combined actions have made Cramp bark and Black haw useful for the following conditions…